-critically

-Add a degree or level of accuracy, depth, knowledge and understanding, logic, questioning, reflection and quality to analysis and evaluation.

-demonstrate

-Show by example.

-describe

-Provide characteristics and features

-design

-Plan or blueprint for a visual work of art as well as the outcome or product of applying; may also refer to Design in terms of technology and functional art.

-Digital art

-Computer-generated art forms including digital imaging, painting and drawing with a graphics tablet, animation, 3D printing, pixel art, factual art and algorithm and net art.

-Digital media

-Technology driven by computer access with emphasis on web-based and print output design.

-dimensional

-Measurement in one direction.
+Term Definition Source acknowledgement dimensional Measurement in one direction.
 A two-dimensional (2-D) work of art has the two dimensions of length and width; a three-dimensional (3-D) work of art has the three dimensions of length, width, and depth.

-discuss

-Identify issues and provide points for and against.

-dissonance

-A tension or clash resulting from the combination of two disharmonious or unsuitable elements.

-document

-To create a record of something through writing or record keeping.

-documented forms

-Art forms where the process and product need to be recorded and described in order to share out of time and place; for example, performance art.

-drawing

-A picture or diagram made with a pencil, pen, or crayon rather than paint.

-elements and principles of design

-Components that comprise a work of art such as line, colour, shape, texture, form and space.

-emphasis

-A principle of art that refers to a way of combining elements to stress the differences between those elements and to create one or more centres of interest in an artwork.

-Environmental art

-Environmental art, or eco-art, is an umbrella term for Romanticism, eco-realism, and Gaia art: three movements which seek to promote humanity's interconnectedness to the natural world and criticise the destruction of our environment.
+Existing TASC accredited courses discuss Identify issues and provide points for and against.
+Existing TASC accredited courses dissonance A tension or clash resulting from the combination of two disharmonious or unsuitable elements.
+Existing TASC accredited courses document To create a record of something through writing or record keeping.
+Existing TASC accredited courses documented forms Art forms where the process and product need to be recorded and described in order to share out of time and place; for example, performance art.
+Existing TASC accredited courses drawing A picture or diagram made with a pencil, pen, or crayon rather than paint.
+Existing TASC accredited courses elements and principles of design Components that comprise a work of art such as line, colour, shape, texture, form and space.
+Existing TASC accredited courses emphasis A principle of art that refers to a way of combining elements to stress the differences between those elements and to create one or more centres of interest in an artwork.
+Existing TASC accredited courses Environmental art Environmental art, or eco-art, is an umbrella term for Romanticism, eco-realism, and Gaia art: three movements which seek to promote humanity's interconnectedness to the natural world and criticise the destruction of our environment.
+Existing TASC accredited courses

-Ephemeral art forms

-Is subject to the effects of time, is transitory and generally has a beginning and end.
+Term Definition Source acknowledgement Ephemeral art forms Is subject to the effects of time, is transitory and generally has a beginning and end.
 Often involves artistic interventions with the natural environment and the physical effects of time on the artwork.

-evaluate

-Make a judgement based on criteria; determine the value of.

-Expressionism

-Expressionism refers to art in which the image of reality is distorted in order to make it expressive of the artist's inner feelings or ideas.

-fabrication

-The action or process of manufacturing or inventing something.

-fibre art

-A type of art using fibres, yarn and fabric as the medium to create tactile forms and images through surface design, weaving and construction techniques.

-form

-The visible shape or configuration of something.

-found objects

-Common or unusual objects that may be used to create a work of art; specifically refers to scrap, discarded materials that have been "found" and used in artworks.

-functional art

-Functional objects such as dishes and clothes that are of a high artistic quality and craftsmanship; art with a utilitarian purpose.

-genre

-Category of art marked by a distinctive style, form or content, i.e. still life, portrait.

-gestura

-Gestural is a term used to describe the application of paint in free sweeping gestures with a brush.

-Graphic design

-The art of visual communication that combines images, words and ideas to convey information to an audience, especially to produce a specific effect.

-harmony

-In art, harmony is the combination or adaptation of parts, elements or related things to form a consistent and orderly whole.

-hybrid art form

-The combination of more than one art form within an artwork.

-hybridity

-The combination of different things resulting in the development of a hybrid.

-Impressionism
+Existing TASC accredited courses evaluate Make a judgement based on criteria; determine the value of.
+Existing TASC accredited courses Expressionism Expressionism refers to art in which the image of reality is distorted in order to make it expressive of the artist's inner feelings or ideas.
+Existing TASC accredited courses fabrication The action or process of manufacturing or inventing something.
+Existing TASC accredited courses fibre art A type of art using fibres, yarn and fabric as the medium to create tactile forms and images through surface design, weaving and construction techniques.
+Existing TASC accredited courses form The visible shape or configuration of something.
+Existing TASC accredited courses found objects Common or unusual objects that may be used to create a work of art; specifically refers to scrap, discarded materials that have been "found" and used in artworks.
+Existing TASC accredited courses functional art Functional objects such as dishes and clothes that are of a high artistic quality and craftsmanship; art with a utilitarian purpose.
+Existing TASC accredited courses genre Category of art marked by a distinctive style, form or content, i.e. still life, portrait.
+Existing TASC accredited courses gestural Gestural is a term used to describe the application of paint in free sweeping gestures with a brush.
+Existing TASC accredited courses